gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

      in {{DTLS-version}}.

-   * DTLS messages that don't contain protected user message data where limited to only be sent on Stream 0 and requiring that stream to be in-order delivery, which could potentially impact applications.
+   * DTLS messages that don't contain protected user message data where limited to only be sent on Stream 0, which could potentially impact applications.

    This specification defines the following changes compared with RFC
    6083: